Board of Directors

 Mike is a Hamilton-based director.
 Mike currently holds directorships on the boards of Panuku Development Auckland, Kiwirail, NIWA and Te Atiawa Iwi Holdings.
 He is also Chairman of BNZ Partners, Waikato Region.
 His executive career includes CEO of Tainui Group Holdings (TGH) for eight years and senior executive roles for companies including Port of Tauranga, Fonterra, NZ Dairy Group and Elders Pastoral.
 His governance background includes six years as a shareholder and director of NZL Group Ltd, seven years on the Transpower Board and a Ministerial appointment to the University of Waikato Council.
 Mike holds an MBA from IMD, Lausanne and an FCA from the Chartered Accountants Australia & New Zealand.

 Fenton is a Councillor of Hawke’s Bay Regional Council, and has represented the Wairoa constituency since 2009.
 Born in Waipukurau and educated in Frasertown, Wairoa and Hastings, Fenton has worked most of his life in the Wairoa district.
-He farms a 235ha sheep and beef property with his wife Sue and is Chairman of the Wairoa Community Development Trust, a trustee of Predator Free New Zealand and a director of Hawke’s Bay Tourism.
+He farms a 235ha sheep and beef property with his wife Sue and is Chairman of the Wairoa Community Development Trust, a trustee of Predator Free New Zealand and a Hawke’s Bay Regional Council councillor.